Here's where the Canary Islands volcanic eruption took place, why it's happening and whether a tsunami could occur

-La Palma volcano: Map shows where Canary Islands volcano eruption took place - and will it cause a tsunami?
+La Palma volcano: Where is La Palma?
+Map shows where the Canary Islands volcano eruption is - and will it cause a tsunami?

 The eruption of a volcano in the Canary Islands has so far led to the destruction of homes and evacuations on the small Spanish island of La Palma, with fears that the eruption could trigger a tsunami

-A volcano located on the Canary Islands island of La Palma erupted on Sunday 19 September, sending lava streaming down hills and destroying homes on the volcanic island.
+A volcano located on the Canary Island of La Palma erupted on Sunday 19 September, sending lava streaming down hills and destroying hundreds of homes on the volcanic island.

-5,000 people have been evacuated from La Palma area surrounding the Cumbre Vieja volcano.
+5,000 people were initially evacuated from La Palma area surrounding the Cumbre Vieja volcano, but thousands more have been evacuated following the eruption of a new vent on the Canary Islands volcanic ridge.

+La Palma’s airport was previously forced to close amid the disruption, but has now reopened.

+The huge ash cloud accumulating over the island has once again seen flights from La Palma cancelled, however.

 Here's what caused the Canary Islands volcanic eruption, where the volcano is located and how long the eruption could last.